Carson Palmer: 2009 season

-2010 season and initial retirement
+2010 season

-In the 2010 NFL Draft, the Bengals drafted three more receivers for Carson Palmer: Oklahoma tight end Jermaine Gresham in the first round, Texas wide receiver Jordan Shipley in the third round, and Kansas wide receiver Dezmon Briscoe in the sixth round.
+In the 2010 NFL draft, the Bengals drafted three more receivers for Palmer: Oklahoma tight end Jermaine Gresham in the first round, Texas wide receiver Jordan Shipley in the third round, and Kansas wide receiver Dezmon Briscoe in the sixth round.
 During OTA's (Organized Team Activities), Palmer asserted himself as the leader of the team by calling out Chad Ochocinco, saying that the number one receiver should be there with the team.

-During the 2010 Hall of Fame Game in Canton, Ohio, Palmer completed 2 out of 5 passes for 18 yards, both to wide receiver Terrell Owens.
+During the Hall of Fame Game in Canton, Ohio, Palmer completed 2 out of 5 passes for 18 yards, both to wide receiver Terrell Owens.
 Palmer and the Bengals started out the 2010 campaign with a 2–1 record, but faltered after that, going on a 10-game losing streak to finish out the season with a 4–12 record.
-Statistically, Carson improved from the previous year as his attempts, completion percentage, yardage and touchdown numbers all rose (although he did throw more interceptions as well).
+Statistically, Palmer improved from the previous year as his attempts, completion percentage, yardage and touchdown numbers all rose; however, he also threw more interceptions.

+Initial retirement

 Following the Bengals' 4–12 finish in the 2010 season, Palmer requested to be traded.
 Bengals president Mike Brown turned down Palmer's request the next day.
 News reports said that Palmer was prepared to retire if necessary.
 WCPO-TV reported that a friend of Palmer quoted him as saying, "I will never set foot in Paul Brown Stadium again.
 I have $80 million in the bank."
 Palmer also reportedly said: "I don't have to play football for money.
 I'll play it for the love of the game, but that would have to be elsewhere."
 Palmer's agent said, "Because of the lack of success that Carson and the Bengals have experienced together, Carson strongly feels that a separation between him and the Bengals would be in the best interest of both parties."
 In seven seasons under Palmer, the Bengals appeared in the playoffs twice (2005 and 2009), and did not win any playoff games.

-During an interview at the 2011 NFL Draft, head coach Marvin Lewis said that Carson Palmer told him he has planned to retire.
+During an interview at the 2011 NFL draft, head coach Marvin Lewis said that Palmer told him he has planned to retire.
 In response, the Bengals selected TCU quarterback Andy Dalton in the second round.
 On July 26, 2011, a video posted on NFL.com showed a press conference held by Mike Brown, the president of the Bengals, stating that he did not expect Palmer to return to the Bengals for the 2011 season, the organization wished him well, and that there were no plans to trade him.
-When asked why he would not trade Carson, Mike Brown answered:
+When asked why he refused to trade Palmer, Mike Brown answered:

 Carson signed a contract.
 He made a commitment.
 He gave his word.
 We relied on his word.
 We relied on his commitment.
 We expected him to perform here.
 He's going to walk away from his commitment.
 We aren't going to reward him for doing it.

 Consequently, Palmer was placed on the reserve/did not report list on July 29, 2011, after failing to report to training camp.